SarcevicAntonio/Calendar.svelte/README.md

 [![Calendar view](./img.png)](https://calendar-svelte.vercel.app/)

-This is a simple single Svelte component to help create a calendar view.
+This is a simple single Svelte component to help create a calendar month view.
 It's not headless, but allows you to pass the date cell as a slot, for more flexibility of how and what each cell displays.

 [View it in action!](https://calendar-svelte.vercel.app/)